Dementia Research in Alberta

 Help fund research to find a cause and a cure.

 Your donations can be designated to research.
-A gift of $25, $50 or $100 to the Alzheimer Society of Alberta and Northwest Territories may help fund ground-breaking research that will lead to a cure during your lifetime or the lifetime of your children.
+A gift to the Alzheimer Society of Alberta and Northwest Territories may help fund ground-breaking research that will lead to a cure during your lifetime or the lifetime of your children.

-More information about CAN and the research competition is available here
+More information about Alberta Neuroscience and the research competition is available here

-To make a donation or for more information about how you can support world-class dementia research please contact:
+To donate or for more information about how you can support world-class dementia research please contact:

 Phone: 587-635-0804